Introduction

 Conclusion

-Water retention in the knee is a common condition that can be effectively managed through a suitable diet, regular exercise, and specific dietary supplements.
-Understanding the causes and symptoms is essential for taking appropriate measures.
+Water retention in the knee is a common condition that can be effectively managed through a proper diet, regular exercise, and specific dietary supplements.
+Understanding the causes and symptoms is essential to adopt appropriate measures.

 How to eliminate water retention in the knees?

 To eliminate water retention in the knees, it is recommended to adopt a balanced diet, engage in regular physical exercise, and use specific dietary supplements.
-Draining massages can also be beneficial.
+Drainage massages can also be beneficial.

-To reduce swelling in the knee, applying ice, elevating the leg, and using compression bandages can be helpful.
+To reduce knee swelling, applying ice, elevating the leg, and using compression bandages can be helpful.
 It is also recommended to consult a healthcare professional for appropriate treatment.

-What is the cause of water in the knee?
+What is the cause of water on the knee?

 The causes of water in the knee can include trauma, inflammation, and circulatory problems.
-Contributing factors, such as hormonal imbalances and a diet high in salt, can also play a role.
+Contributory factors, such as hormonal imbalances and a diet high in salt, can also play a role.

 How to drain the knee?